scristobal/craby/README.md

 # Craby

 Craby is a Telegram bot  written in Rust 🤖🦀 that runs ML models hosted in replicate.com

+Currently, only Stable Diffusion v1.4 is supported.

+Give it a try https://t.me/test_botatoide_bot

 ## Environment